Cheltenham New Year's Day Handicap Chase Preview, Tips, Runners & Trends

 3. Calgary Bay (5:16.50) in 2012

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Cheltenham New Year's Day Handicap Chase next time out then you would have backed a total of 2 winners.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of +3.00.
-Whilst we wait for the 2026 Cheltenham New Year's Day Handicap Chase remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Cheltenham New Year's Day Handicap Chase next time out, then you would have backed a total of 2 winners.
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of +2.00.
+Before placing your bet on the 2026 Cheltenham New Year's Day Handicap Chase, see which other runners today are being backed on the racing predictions page.

-When looking over the past 20 renewals, a time of 5:10.60 was set by Aso in 2019, which is the quickest time over that period, the runner was trained by Venetia Williams and ridden by Charlie Deutsch.
-The slowest winning time was set in 2014 when Double Ross won in a time of 5:47.37, booked to ride was Sam Twiston-Davies by the trainer Nigel Twiston-Davies.
+When looking over the past 20 renewals, a time of 5:10.60 was set by Aso in 2019, trained by Venetia Williams and ridden by Charlie Deutsch, which is the quickest time over that period.
+The slowest winning time was set in 2014 when Double Ross won in a time of 5:47.37 for trainer Nigel Twiston-Davies, who booked Sam Twiston-Davies in the saddle.

 What the expert says...

-The 2024 winner, Shakem UpArry, went on to run at Festival (Festival Plate) next time out, he was the third winner from the past four renewals to go to that race next time out, a race he went on to win.
+The 2024 winner, Shakem UpArry, went on to run at Festival (Festival Plate) next time out.
+He was the third winner from the past five renewals to go to that race next time out, a race he went on to win.

 Andy Powell - Horse Racing Betting Expert - OLBG.com